hidglobal/digitalpersona-native-api/docs/installation.md

 These components are primarily used when there is a firewall between the computer using the SDK and the DigitalPersona Server.
 In this scenario, you can install only the DigitalPersona Internet Proxy by selecting *Advanced Configuration* in the DigitalPersona Web Management Components configuration wizard and deselecting all other components.

 To install the DigitalPersona Web Management Components
-1. Locate the Web Management Components folder within the DigitalPersona AUTH SDK package.
+1. Locate the Web Management Components folder within the DigitalPersona Native API package.

 2. Launch the Web Management Components installer by clicking the Setup.exe file.